 The South Downs Way is one of our National Trails and runs for about 106 miles from Eastbourne, over the white cliffs and beautiful green downland, to the statue of King Alfred in Winchester.

 In June of each year Footprints of Sussex organise the annual walk which travels along the whole length of the route over 9 consecutive days.
-Around 200 people make the journey each year -
+Around 200 or more people make the journey each year -

 It is a great event and a fine opportunity for experiencing the landscape of southern England in the company of some wonderful people.
 Making new friends and renewing old friendships made during the previous years.
-It is a great time and the feeling of camaraderie lasts a lifetime and many people do, indeed, return year after year.
+It is a great time and the feeling of camaraderie lasts a lifetime as many people do, indeed, return year after year.

 The memories do not fade and walking the trail in either direction brings so much pleasure.

-Every day, whilst the annual walk is in progress, a Walk Diary has been written in the Walk Diary and this briefly recounts the events of that day.
+Every day, whilst the annual walk is in progress, an entry has been written in the Walk Diary and this briefly recounts the events of that day.

-Also, since 2015 I have written a detailed Journal of the walk which fully describes what happened along every step of the way.
+Also, since 2015 I have written a detailed Journal of the walk which fully describes what has happened along every step of the way.
 From the comfort of any armchair it is certainly compulsive reading.

-Galleries of the Photographs taken will eventually appear and round up this section of the site.
+Galleries of the Photographs taken will eventually appear and help round up this section of the site.
 It should be noted that, weather permitting, it is just not possible to take a bad photograph -

 The 7th Annual South Downs Way Walk